Vortex (Collide album)

-Vortex is a remix album by the group Collide, featuring remixes of songs from their albums Chasing the Ghost (2000) and Some Kind of Strange (2003) and 3 new covers.
+Vortex is a double remix album by the group Collide, featuring remixes of songs from their albums Chasing the Ghost (2000) and Some Kind of Strange (2003) and 3 new covers.

+An open call for remixes was put out by the band, the very best of which were included on the CD release.

+Charlie Clouser's remix of "Euphoria" was used as a basis for the video edit of the song which was later released as a bonus on the DVD Like the Hunted (2005).